jsf80238/exploratory_data_analysis/README.md

 - `source your_dir/bin/activate`  # or on Windows `your_dir\Scripts\activate.bat`
 - `pip install -r requirements.txt`

+### Data preparation

+#### CSV file
+Download to a suitable location.

+#### Database
+The program will theoretically support any database with a JDBC driver.
+PostgreSQL and Microsoft SQL drivers are included.
+To support another database:
+- Download the JDBC driver to `data_profiling/lib/jars`.
+- Edit `config\config.yaml`:
+  - Add the port number.
+  - Add the JDBC class name.
+  - Add the name of the JDBC jar file.
+  - Add the connection string.

+##### Environment file
+You can store your connection credentials in a file or provide them via the command-line.

+    $ cat /tmp/env

+    HOST_NAME=localhost

+    PORT_NUMBER=1433
+    DATABASE_NAME=master
+    USER_NAME=sa
+    PASSWORD=your-password

+    # PORT_NUMBER=5432
+    # DATABASE_NAME=example
+    # USER_NAME=postgres
+    # PASSWORD=your-password

 ### Execution

+    $ export PYTHONPATH="data_profiling:"  # PowerShell:  $env:PYTHONPATH="data_profiling;"

-    $ your_dir/bin/python analyze-quality.py -h
+    $ python data_profiling/profile-data.py -h
+    usage: profile-data.py [-h] [--db-host-name HOST_NAME] [--db-port-number PORT_NUMBER]
+                           [--db-name DATABASE_NAME] [--db-user-name USER_NAME]
+                           [--db-password PASSWORD] [--environment-file /path/to/file]
+                           [--header-lines NUM] [--sample-rows-file NUM]
+                           [--max-detail-values NUM] [--max-pattern-length NUM]
-    usage: analyze-quality.py [-h] [--header NUM] [--max-detail-values INT] [--sample-percent INT] [--no-plot] [-v | -t] input
+                           [--output-dir /path/to/dir] [-v | -t]
+                           /path/to/input_data_file.csv | query-against-database

-    Profile the data in a CSV file.
+    Profile the data in a database or CSV file.

     positional arguments:
-      input                 /path/to/file.csv
+      /path/to/input_data_file.csv | query
+                            If a file no connection information required.

     options:
+      -h, --help            show this help message and exit --db-host-name HOST_NAME
+                            Overrides HOST_NAME environment variable.
+Ignored when getting data from a file.
+      --db-port-number PORT_NUMBER
+                            Overrides PORT_NUMBER environment variable.
+Ignored when getting data from a file.
+      --db-name DATABASE_NAME
+                            Overrides DATABASE_NAME environment variable.
+Ignored when getting data from a file.
+      --db-user-name USER_NAME
+                            Overrides USER_NAME environment variable.
+Ignored when getting data from a file.
+      --db-password PASSWORD
+                            Overrides PASSWORD environment variable.
+Ignored when getting data from a file.
+      --environment-file /path/to/file
+                            An additional source of database connection information.
+Overrides environment settings.
-      -h, --help            show this help message and exit --header NUM          Specify the number of rows to skip for header information.
+      --header-lines NUM    When reading from a file specifies the number of rows to skip for header information.
+Ignored when getting data from a database.
+                            Default is 0. (must be in range 1..=9223372036854775807) --sample-rows-file NUM
+                            When reading from a file randomly choose this number of rows.
+If greater than or equal to the number of data rows will use all rows.
+                            Ignored when getting data from a database. (must be in range 1..=9223372036854775807)
-      --max-detail-values INT
+      --max-detail-values NUM
-                            Produce this many of the top/bottom value occurrences, default is 35. (must be in range 1..=1e+99)
+                            Produce this many of the top/bottom value occurrences, default is
-      --sample-percent INT  Randomly choose this percentage of the input data and ignore the remainder. (must be in range 1..=99)
+                            35. (must be in range 1..=9223372036854775807)
-      --no-plot             Don't generate plots.
+      --max-pattern-length NUM
+                            When segregating strings into patterns leave untouched strings of length greater than this, default is 50. (must be in range 1..=9223372036854775807)
+      --output-dir /path/to/dir
+                            Default is the current directory.
       -v, --verbose
       -t, --terse

     Generates an analysis consisting of an Excel workbook and (optionally) one or more images.

-- Download your data.
-- `your_dir/bin/python analyze-quality.py ~/Downloads/restaurant-and-market-health-inspections.csv`
-- The results will be an `.zip` archive in your current directory, named the same as the input file (excepting the extension).
+#### Examples

+    # CSV file
+    $ python data_profiling/profile-data.py ~/Downloads/restaurant-and-market-health-inspections.csv

+    # CSV file, no more than 10,000 rows, set the output directory
+    $

 ### Results
+The results will be an `.zip` archive in your current directory.

+The results posted below are based on Los Angeles restaurant inspection data I downloaded from https://www.kaggle.com.
+The URL at that time was https://www.kaggle.com/datasets/cityofLA/la-restaurant-market-health-data.

 The program generates a zip file containing:
 - Excel workbook containing multiple sheets:
   - Summary.